-Prescribing providers must inform all members considered for the prescription of psychotropic medications of the benefits, risks, and side effects of the medication, alternate medications, and other forms of treatment.
-If obesity is also a problem, the medical record needs to reflect that a healthy diet and exercise plan has been prepared and given to the member or if appropriate a referral to a nutritionist or obesity medical professional.
-If diabetes is a problem, the medical record needs to reflect a discussion with the member about their condition, and their treating provider should be identified in the documentation, and coordination efforts with that provider should be indicated as well.
-The medical record is expected to reflect such conversations as having occurred.
-The medical record is expected to indicate the prescription data has been shared with the member's PMP.
+Prescribing providers must inform all members being considered for psychotropic medications about the benefits, risks, side effects, alternative medications, and other treatment options.
+If obesity is also a concern, the medical record should document that a healthy diet and exercise plan has been provided, or if applicable, note a referral to a nutritionist or obesity specialist.
+For members with diabetes, the medical record should include a discussion about their condition, identify their treating provider, and detail coordination efforts with that provider.
+Additionally, the medical record should reflect that these conversations took place and indicate that the prescription data has been shared with the member's PMP.

-Members on psychotropic medications may be at increased risk for various disorders.
-As such, it is expected that providers are knowledgeable about the side effects and risks of medications and regularly inquire about and seek information about any side effects from medications.
-This especially includes:
+Members on psychotropic medications may be at higher risk for various disorders.
+Therefore, providers are expected to be well-informed about the side effects and risks of these medications and to regularly check for any side effects.
+This is particularly important for the following:

-- Follow up to inquire about suicidality or self-harm in children placed on anti-depressant medications as per Food and Drug Administration and American Psychiatric Association guidelines. - Regular and frequent weight checks and measurement of abdominal girth especially for those on antipsychotics or mood stabilizers. - Glucose tolerance test or hemoglobin A1C tests especially for those members on antipsychotics or mood stabilizers. - Triglyceride and cholesterol checks, especially for those members on antipsychotics and mood stabilizers. - ECG checks for members placed on medications with a risk for significant QT-prolongation. - Ongoing checks for movement disorders related to antipsychotic use and psychotic disorders.
+• Follow up to inquire about suicidality or self-harm in children placed on anti-depressant medications as per Food and Drug Administration and American Psychiatric Association

+- guidelines. - Regular and frequent weight checks and measurement of abdominal girth especially for those on antipsychotics or mood stabilizers. - Glucose tolerance test or hemoglobin A1C tests especially for those members on antipsychotics or mood stabilizers. - Triglyceride and cholesterol checks, especially for those members on antipsychotics and mood stabilizers. - ECG checks for members placed on medications with a risk for significant QT-prolongation. - Ongoing checks for movement disorders related to antipsychotic use and psychotic disorders.

-Guidelines for such testing and follow-up are provided by the American Psychiatric Association among others.
-Summary guidelines are referenced in our Clinical Practice Guidelines located on our website at https://providers.anthem.com/IN by using the Resources tab > Quality Assurance > Quality Improvement programs.
-While the prescriber is not expected to personally conduct all of these tests, the prescriber is expected to ensure that these tests occur where indicated and to initiate appropriate interventions to address any adverse results.
-These tests and interventions must be documented in the member's medical record.
+Guidelines for such testing and follow-up are provided by the American Psychiatric Association and other professional organizations.
+Summary guidelines are referenced in our Clinical Practice Guidelines located on our website at https://providers.anthem.com/IN by using the Resources tab > Provider manuals and guides > Medical Policies and Clinical UM Guidelines.
+Although the prescriber is not expected to personally conduct all these tests, they must ensure the tests are performed when necessary and initiate appropriate interventions for any adverse results.
+All tests and interventions must be documented in the member's medical record.